openlibhums/memory-alpha/content/support/janeway-styleguide.md

 At a glance:

 * When a colon introduces a list, the text that precedes the colon must be able to stand alone as a complete sentence.
-* In general, the first word in the text that follows a colon should be in lowercase.
+* Generally, the first word in the text following a colon should be in lowercase.
 * If possible, avoid using semicolons.
 For exceptions, see [Google style guide on semicolons](https://developers.google.com/style/semicolons).

 ### Commas